UstadMobile/UstadMobile/app-angular/README.md

 import {com as db} from 'lib-database';
 ```

-* RTL Support
+* **RTL Support**

 MaterializeCss doesn't support RTL out of the box, so in case you want to add new component to the app then follow the following procedure:

+star:

-1. In the new component constructor call
+- In the new component constructor call
 ```
 this.umService.isLTRDirectionality();
 ```
-This will return true if the current directionality is LTR.
+This will return true if the current directionality is LTR

-2. Make use of Materialize quick floats, right/left to position the view base on the active directionality i.e.
+- Make use of Materialize quick floats, right/left to position the view base on the active directionality i.e.
 ```
 element1_class =  this.umService.isLTRDirectionality ? "right":"left";
 element2_class =  this.umService.isLTRDirectionality ? "left":"right";
 ```
-3. Use created varibale to add a class to the HTML containers (div), conatiner's will interchange position based on the current system directionality.
+- Use created varibale to add a class to the HTML containers (div), conatiner's will interchange position based on the current system directionality.
 ```
 <div class="row">
     <div class="col s12 l4 {{element1_class}}"></div>
     <div class="col s12 l8 {{element2_class}}"></div>
 </div>
 ```
-* Running an app locally
+* **Running an app locally**
 ```
 ng serve
 ```